A Small Slice of NYC

 The experience here at Eataly was great but - the prices.
 The produce and market goods were very expensive.
 I am almost always willing to pay extra for quality or local ingredients, but I could never get myself to pay $80+ for balsamic or $7 for a tiny box of pasta, that's not even the handmade stuff.
 On the other hand, most of the restaurant prices seemed somewhat reasonable.
 The prime rib sandwich I mentioned was $14.80.
 Don't get me wrong, it's still pricey but it could easily be split between two - it's a pound of prime rib on a foot long crusty roll.

-Our stomachs were growling after strolling around Eataly, so we wandered the streets to Momofuku Noodle Bar.
+Our stomachs were growling after strolling around Eataly, so we found the right streets to Momofuku Noodle Bar.
 There was a line, but we got in relatively quickly with two, about 10 minutes.
-It is communal style seating, so don't expect any intimacy here.
+It is communal style seating, so don't expect any frills here.
 Not like you really would at a noodle bar but, just sayin'.
 It's a fun, relaxed vibe.
 Small menu with some signature items, typed on a slip of white paper.
-No frills.
 We ordered the broccoli to start, which was definitely interesting.
 It was tossed in a vinagrette that had a tiny kick to it (ssäm sauce.)
 It was topped with crispy kale and dried pork.
 The dried pork had a texture I've never quite experienced before, it almost dissolved.
 Gave the small side a nice twist.

 Onto the noodles - we both ordered the Momofuku Ramen (pork belly, pork shoulder, scallion, poached egg.)
 The verdict?
 It's a definite go.
 The broth was smoky with just the right amount of salt.
 The pork belly melted in your mouth, while the pork shoulder was pulled and tender.
 The poached egg was the absolute perfect addition.
 Scallions and seaweed complete the bowl.
 The portion size was okay, it was definitely enough to fill us up.
 We were both satisfied after, but I wanted more pork belly since it only came with one small piece.
 It seems like $16 ramen bowls are normal in NYC, so I guess I'm lucky to have a wonderful ramen joint close to me in Boston for $7.95, with comparable quality and more pork for your buck.
 Although a delicious meal, it seems a bit pricey for regular frequent visits.

 After a good day in the city, the following morning it was time to return and head back home to Boston.
 Before our 5 hour trek, we wanted to grab a quick, cheap bite that was somewhat healthy.
 A UK based chain called Wasabi was on our way in Times Square.
-It's their first US location and hopefully not the last.
+It's their first US location.
 The atmosphere here is clean, bright and inviting.
 The concept was a bit off-putting, not going to lie - it is a fast-food sushi chain.
 The thought of raw fish sitting out wasn't exactly what I had in mind, but you can watch the chefs freshly prepare and package the pieces.
 There is a wall of cases which were lined with all the different kinds of sushi, bento boxes, snacks, juices and hot meals.
 The sushi is individually packaged and relatively cheap - you grab a paper tray right when you walk in and create your own meal.
 I ended up with a large container of edamame, avocado hosomaki and salmon tempura maki.
 The mix and match options were endless.
 They offer free pre-packaged soy sauce, ginger and wasabi as well as all the utensils at the counter.
 I opted for some ginger - its my favorite.
 In total, I paid $5.
 Was it the best sushi I've ever had?
 No. But it did taste pretty good.
 Some pieces were a bit smaller in size, such as my avocado hosomaki, but it came with two pieces per package.
 For the price and versatility of the meal, you can't beat it.
 It was an inexpensive, quick bite with plenty of options.
 I really liked it here, the concept of a mix and match sushi bar was super fun, but I might just use caution when you order.

 Prime rib, see you next visit...